19hours/sg-statutes/Acts/Administration of Muslim Law Act.md

 (c) an order for the disposition or division of property under section 52(3)(d).

+[Act 27 of 2014 wef 01/10/2014]

 [29/2008]

 (3) For the purposes of subsection (1), the provisions of the Women’s Charter (Cap.
-353) shall apply, with the necessary modifications, to the enforcement of any order of the Court referred to in that subsection by the District Court.
+353) shall apply, with the necessary modifications, to the enforcement of any order of the Court referred to in that subsection by the Family Court.

+[Act 27 of 2014 wef 01/10/2014]

 [29/2008]

-(4) A District Court shall have jurisdiction to enforce any order in accordance with this section regardless of the monetary amount involved.
+(4) A Family Court shall have jurisdiction to enforce any order in accordance with this section regardless of the monetary amount involved.

+[Act 27 of 2014 wef 01/10/2014]

 [20/99; 29/2008]

-(5) In enforcing a custody order under subsection (2), a District Court may exercise the powers conferred on the High Court by section 14 of the Guardianship of Infants Act (Cap.
-122) except that the reference to the sheriff in that section shall be read as a reference to a bailiff for the purposes of this subsection.
+(5) In enforcing a custody order under subsection (2), a Family Court may exercise the powers conferred by section 14 of the Guardianship of Infants Act (Cap.
+122).

-[20/99; 29/2008]
+[Act 27 of 2014 wef 01/10/2014]

-(6) Where, on or after the commencement of proceedings in a District Court for the enforcement of an order made by the Syariah Court pursuant to subsection (1) or (2), a party aggrieved by that order has made any application under section 55 or commenced any proceedings in any court affecting that order, the District Court may, on its own motion or on the application of any party, stay the proceedings for the enforcement of that order on such terms as it thinks fit.
+(6) Where, on or after the commencement of proceedings in a Family Court for the enforcement of an order made by the Syariah Court pursuant to subsection (1) or (2), a party aggrieved by that order has made any application under section 55 or commenced any proceedings in any court affecting that order, the Family Court may, on its own motion or on the application of any party, stay the proceedings for the enforcement of that order on such terms as it thinks fit.

+[Act 27 of 2014 wef 01/10/2014]

 [29/2008]